typoman/fontgadgets/README.md

 ## Why?
 Are you tired of writing or copying the same function for every font project?
 FontGadgets centralizes common, high-level font manipulation tasks by attaching them directly to the defcon and FontParts objects you already use.
 This keeps your scripts cleaner and your workflow more organized.
 I also created tools for working with complex fonts and some of these tools share the same functionalities.
 So I decided to put everything in one place.
 ## What is FontGadgets?
-FontGadgets is a Python package that uses a technique called "monkey patching" to add new functionalities—or "extensions"—to the core objects of `defcon` and `FontParts`.
-This approach allows for the addition of high-level functions without modifying the original source code of these libraries.
-With FontGadgets, you can perform complex operations like scaling an entire font, creating subsets, managing kerning groups, and much more, directly on your font and glyph objects.
+FontGadgets is a Python package that uses a technique called "monkey patching" to add new functionalities or "extensions" to the core objects of `defcon` and `FontParts`.
+This approach allows addition of these new methods without modifying the original source code of these libraries.
+I see it myself as my playground for extending their capabilites before proposing new ideas or additions.
-### Features:
-*   **Extensible:** Add your own custom methods and properties to `defcon` and `FontParts` objects.
-*   **Built-in extensions:** Comes with a set of pre-built extensions for common font manipulation tasks.
-*   **Efficient:** Includes decorators for caching the results of computationally expensive methods.
-*   **Type-Hint Aware:** Provides fine-grained control over which objects your methods are added to.
 ## Installation
 To install the latest version from the repository in editable mode, follow these steps: